gumaerc-testorg/mas.965-fall-2008/content/pages/readings.md

 This page presents the complete reading list for the course.

 Many of these papers were selected for in-class presentation and discussion by the students.
-Videos of these discussions and associated presentation slides are available through the [lecture videos]({{< baseurl >}}/pages/lecture-videos) page, or by following the individual links provided in the following table.
+Videos of these discussions and associated presentation slides are available through the {{% resource_link 2fea8c16-00d0-bf58-c7a4-ce2f92360b8e "lecture videos" %}} page, or by following the individual links provided in the following table.

 Recommended Readings
 --------------------